26 Types of Insects in Texas

 The beetle grubs can be seen gaining weight in wooded tunnels for one or possibly two years while using their strong jaws to gnaw through the wood.
 Some probably awoke as adults last fall and spent the winter hibernating.

-Most species can be identified by their very long antennae, which are often as big as or bigger than the body of the beetle.
-It is essential to know that the woods in Texas are threatened by this insect, and currently, there are no control measures.
+Most species can be identified by their very long antennae, often as big as or bigger than the beetle’s body.
+It is essential to know that this insect threatens the woods in Texas, and currently, there are no control measures.

 Epicauta

 A genus of beetles called Epicauta belongs to the Meloidae family of blister beetles.
-The first scientific description of the genus was written by Pierre Francois Marie Auguste Dejean in 1834.
-Except for Australia and Antarctica, all continents have their own species of Epicauta.
+Pierre Francois Marie Auguste Dejean wrote the first scientific description of the genus in 1834.
+Except for Australia and Antarctica, all continents have their species of Epicauta.

 Surveys have shown that the genus is very different in the northern Arizona area of the United States.
 Few species of these types of insects in Texas can be found in the Arctic and Texas, and none can be found any further north than Canada’s Southern Northwest Territories.